 Relying only on “exact match” identification is always certain to leave many duplicates floating around in your CRM.
 There are just too many variations that many fields might have for that to be effective.

-“Fuzzy matching,” or approximate string matching, is a programmatic technique for analyzing data and identifying records that are similar, but not exact matches.
+“Fuzzy matching,” or approximate string matching, is a programmatic technique for analyzing data and identifying customer records that are similar, but not exact matches.
 It works by analyzing the “closeness” of two different data points.

 Closeness is determined by measuring the number of changes necessary to make the two data points match.
 This is known as ‘edit distance,” which looks at the number of insertion, deletion, and substitution differences required to make two different points of data exact matches.